OpenNewsLabs/field-guide-security-training-newsroom/CONTRIBUTING.md

 ## Where to start

-The documentation in this guidebook lives in [a GitHub repository](https://github.com/OpenNewsLabs/newsroom-security-curricula), where we love to see comments, issues, and pull requests.
+The latest version of the field guide is available at <https://securitytraining.opennews.org>.
+You can read it there, or download ePub or PDF versions for offline reading.
+The source code for the field guide lives in Github, at <https://github.com/OpenNewsLabs/newsroom-security-curricula>, where we love to see comments, issues, and pull requests.
 If you're interested in contributing but you're not sure where to start, we have a [list of open issues](https://github.com/OpenNewsLabs/newsroom-security-curricula/issues) - pick one and dive in!

 ## How to contribute